juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 ![A chat between a chatbot and a user where a chatbot asks how the user is feeling.](/assets/uploads/fig1.png "Figure 1.
 A screenshot showing a Juji chatbot as a personal healthcare assistant to greet a user daily.")

-Upon receiving a user's request, the same chatbot can also provide just-in-time help (Figure 2).
+During such a dialog, the chatbot can also respond to user requests and provide just-in-time help (Figure 2).

 ![The screenshot showing a user interrupts a chat flow by making a request to see a doctor.
 The chatbot responds to the user's request by started taking information from the user to fulfill the request.](/assets/uploads/fig2-a.png)

 ![The screenshot shows the user interrupts the chat flow again by asking an additional question while the chatbot is gathering information to fulfill the user's request.](/assets/uploads/fig2-b.png "Figure 2.
 A screenshot showing how the uji chatbot handles a user's multiple interruptions during a dialog and remembers the conversation context.")

 It took me literally 3 minutes to create the chatbot.
-I then spent a few minutes to show the chatbot in action (try it yourself if you wish to).
+I then spent a few minutes to show the chatbot in action (Figures 1-2).

 Because everything worked flawlessly, I was thinking to myself they ought to be impressed by our work.
 However, there was a dead silence after my demo.
 I then asked "do you have any questions about the demo?"
 One person asked: "I got it.
 But where is the AI?"
 Coincidently (or not so), in a separate meeting after this demo, another customer commented that "I tried Juji.
 While it is very easy to use and create a chatbot, I'm not sure where the AI is."